 Before going to medical school, Dr Rachel Clarke was a television journalist and documentary maker.
 She now specialises in palliative medicine, caring deeply about helping patients live the end of their lives as fully and richly as possible – and in the power of human stories to build empathy and inspire change.

-Her first book, Your Life in My Hands, due out on 13.07.17, seeks to capture the truth about life on today’s NHS frontline.
+Her first book, the Sunday Times bestselling Your Life in My Hands, reveals what life is like for a junior doctor on the NHS frontline.

 Her forthcoming memoir Dear Life (Little, Brown, Jan 2020) is based on her work in a hospice.
 It explores love, loss, grief, dying and what really matters at the end of life.

 Rachel has written for the Guardian, Sunday Times, New York Times, Independent, Telegraph, Prospect, BMJ, NEJM and Lancet.
 She has appeared on BBC Radio 4 Today, BBC Newsnight, Channel 4 News, BBC Woman’s Hour, ITV News and Sky News, among others.

 She lives in Oxfordshire with her husband and two children - and she’s not afraid of dying.